kaidokert/fsfw/doc/README-localpools.md

 ### Storing and Accessing pool data

-The pool manager is responsible for thread-safe access of the pool data, but the actual access to the pool data from the point of view of a mission software developer is in form of proxy classes like pool variable classes.
+The pool manager is responsible for thread-safe access of the pool data, but the actual access to the pool data from the point of view of a mission software developer happens via proxy classes like pool variable classes.
 These classes store a copy of the pool variable with the matching datatype and copy the actual data from the local pool on a `read` call.
 Changed variables can then be written to the local pool with a `commit` call.
 The `read` and `commit` calls are thread-safe and can be called concurrently from data creators